Requirements for Landlord Entry

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Every tenant has a right to privacy, but that right must be balanced against the landlord's right to maintain their property.
-Sometimes, a landlord must enter a tenant's apartment to deal with emergencies, make repairs, or show the apartment to another potential tenant.
-While tenants cannot unreasonably deny access to a landlord, landlords must also follow all of the state and local rules regarding access to tenants' apartments.
-Roughly half of the states have rules governing landlord entry into tenants' apartments.
+Tenants cannot unreasonably deny access to a landlord, but landlords must also follow all of the state and local rules regarding access to tenants' apartments.
+Roughly half of states have rules governing landlord entry into rental units.

 Reasons for Entry

-- During an emergency;
+- During an emergency

-- To make repairs or assess the need for repairs;
+- To make repairs or assess the need for repairs

-- To inspect the premises for damage;
+- To inspect the premises for damage

-- To show the premises to insurance or mortgage companies;
+- To show the premises to insurance or mortgage companies

-- To investigate potential rent violations;
+- To investigate potential tenancy violations under the lease agreement

 Notice